flaneurette/Task-Management-Tips/Examples/Songwriting.md

 #### 5. Start Writing Toward the Beat

 Pick one image/beat and write toward *just that* - a couplet, a verse, a line.
-Don't try to finish the whole song in one sitting.

 #### 6. Daily Writing

-Write **a few lines or one verse per day**.
-Momentum matters more than length - a stanza a day compounds into a full piece.
+Write a few lines or one verse per day

 #### 7. Doubt Log / Leftover Lines

 If a striking line or image comes up that doesn't fit the current piece, don't force it in - drop it in the "leftover lines" file.
-Great lines often find a home in a *different* song later.

 #### 8. Building Toward the Piece's Ending

-Write verse by verse toward the emotional resolution (or intentional non- resolution) of that specific song/poem.
+Write verse by verse toward the emotional resolution

 #### 9. Building Toward the Collection's Arc

-Zoom out: make sure the sequence of songs/poems builds toward the album/collection's overall emotional arc (departure -> numbness -> grief -> adaptation -> peace).
+Zoom out: make sure the sequence of songs/poems builds toward the album/collection's overall emotional arc

 #### 10. Editing / Revision Pass

 Once a full draft exists, read through out loud (important for lyrics/poetry - rhythm and breath matter).
 Cut filler lines, tighten images, check the piece still serves its one- sentence emotional core.

-##### **Core Principle:** Step by step, not too much at once - one image, one line, one verse at a time.
+#### **Core Principle:** Step by step, not too much at once - one image, one line, one verse at a time.